avereon/xenon/source/main/docs/user/manual.md

 # ${project.name}

-Thank you for using ${project.name}, a lightweight Java application framework for modularized programs. ${project.name} provides the basic functionality for an integrated workspace experience.
+Thank you for using ${project.name}, a lightweight Java application framework for modular programs. ${project.name} provides the basic functionality for an integrated workspace experience.
 The features include:

   * Resource management
   * Workspace management
-  * Pluggable module management
+  * Module management
   * Online module discovery
   * Automated online updates